 You've got paperback and hardcovers for your books, warm comfy covers atop your bed, and even a snazzy headcover for your 3-wood.
 They protect what's on the inside, making sure it stays safe, unharmed, and clean.
 So what about a cover for your toothbrush?
 Does it help?
 Does it protect?
 Does it shield your toothbrush from all of the bacteria found in your mouth?
 Or does it hurt?
 Does it attract other bacteria outside your mouth?
 Read on to discover if a toothbrush cover is your friend or foe.

 Should You Use A Toothbrush Cover?

-- Store your toothbrush uncovered in an upright position and allow it to air dry away from bathroom contamination.
+- Put your toothbrush away far from contaminants in an upright position so it can air dry as necessary.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.